New York State Gaming Commission

 The Executive Director of the Commission is Robert Williams, who was formerly in charge of the state lottery division.

 In January 2022 a new state law in New York went into effect banning the slaughter of race horses in New York.
 The law also requires racehorses and breed horses to be microchipped.

+With four full-scale casinos operating in the state; on December 15, 2025, the Commission granted the first three gaming licenses for proposed full-service casinos in New York City.
+The three approved casino projects are a $4 billion casino at the Ferry Point Park golf course in the Bronx by Bally's; a $5 billion expansion of Resort World's existing Aqueduct Racetrack slots parlor in Jamaica, Queens to a full casino; and the $8 billion Hard Rock Hotel & Casino Metropolitan Park, next to Citi Field in Queens, as a joint venture of Hard Rock International and New York Mets owner Steve Cohen.